sarcophagus-org/sarcophagus-v2-specs/system-requirements-specification.md

 1. As an archaeologist, I want to set my own profile variables, including fee limits and resurrection limits, so that I can control my profit margins.
 1. As an archaeologist, I want to be selected for new Dead Man's Switch instances, so that I can make money with my spare hardware.
-1. As an archaeologist, I want to transfer my existing Dead Man's Switch rights & responsibilies, so that I can turn off my hardware for good.
+1. As an archaeologist, I want to transfer my existing Dead Man's Switch rights & responsibilities, so that I can turn off my hardware for good.
 1. As an archaeologist, I want to submit my Dead Man's Switch instances' private key when that Dead Man's Switch is triggered, so that I can receive the bounty payout and increase my reputation.

 #### As a Recipient